openlibhums/memory-alpha/content/pages/support/plugins/consortial-billing.md

 There are a few things to configure before the plugin can be used.

-> [!Note]
+> [!NOTE]
 > Developers can import a sample configuration.
-See the plugin’s README.
+See the plugin's README.

 ### Currencies